TritonDataCenter/rfd/rfd/0082/README.md

 - Current handling for what agent instances (i.e. what agent version/image UUID) are installed is poor.
 See [Tracking agent instances](#tracking-agent-instances) below for details.

+- There's no "blessed" procedure for removing a Server or factory reset it other than calling the related CNAPI HTTP end-points.
+None of these calls takes care of removing agent instances from SAPI, leading to agent instances remaining into SAPI forever, despite of the server being removed or, what it's worse, exceptions for those instances when the server factory reset is used.

+- SAPI design ignores that instances are created in servers: currently, there's no way to perform a proper search for instances of any type being on a given server other than performing a search for **every** instance existing in SAPI and then loop over the results to check which of these instances have a `server_uuid` value which matches with the server we are interested into.
+  The same happen when we're trying to verify that all the instances of a given VM/agent are using the same image_uuid, but in this case we can, at least, scope our search by service UUID.
+It would be desirable to add the required indexes and provide instance searches for these cases.

 There are other issues that might expand the scope of this RFD: